Many people have questions about a newborn session, so here I’ve tried to answer the most common ones. If you have others, please do get in touch.

 How many I take depends on your baby on the day, but usually when you come back for your ordering appointment I will show you between 20 and 30 hand edited images for you to then purchase from.

 How long does it take before we can see the photos?

-The average time between your session and being invited back to see them and place your order, is three weeks.
+You have the option to view your images on the same day or return later.
+Usually we ask you back within three weeks.
 However, during busy times this may be a little longer.
 I will advise you if this is the case.

 How long will our order take?

 Once you’ve placed your order it will take time to process.
 Depending on what products you order, delivery times vary due to the difference in supplier times.
 I quote up to four weeks on average.

 Will you post our order?